 If you're hungry for zombie fare, there are tons of great movies to pick from.
-Below, I've ranked my personal faves in ascending order—and I like my zombies speedy, so I've included movies that feature running, infected zombies as well as those with the classic, shambling undead.
-If you disagree with my choices, share your own picks in the comments below!
+Below, I've ranked my personal faves in ascending order—and I love fast zombies, so I've included movies that feature running, infected zombies as well as those with the classic, shambling walking dead.
+Share your own recommendations for great zombie films in the comments!

 This title proves that zombie movies don't have to just be horror films.
 College student Columbus (Jesse Eisenberg) survives the first few months of the zombie apocalypse, due largely to his strict rule about not getting attached to others.
 But when he falls in with a rag-tag crew that includes Wichita (Emma Stone), Tallahassee (Woody Harrelson) and Little Rock (Abigail Breslin), Columbus' number-one rule for survival is about to be tested.
 As he begins to fall for Wichita, Columbus agrees to accompany his new companions to California—and winds up on a collision course with a pack of truly upsetting zombie clowns.
 With a long-awaited sequel due out October 2019, now is the perfect time to revisit this 2009 box office hit.

 This Stephen King adaptation follows the violent, downward spiral of a young family that moves from Chicago to rural Maine.
 When his daughter's cat is killed while crossing the road, Louis (Dale Midkiff) takes the cryptic advice of his neighbor and buries the corpse in a mysterious burial ground in the woods beyond their property.
 The next day, the cat returns—and opens up Louis' world to horrors he couldn't possibly have imagined.
 A slow but ultimately horrifying movie about the lengths we will go to keep the people we love alive, Pet Sematary is a classic reminder that sometimes dead is better.